Steady-state simulation of reflected Brownian motion and related stochastic networks: Exact simulation of reflected compound Poisson processes

-A3) There exists $\theta>0$, $\theta\in\mathbb{R}^{d}$ such that
+(A3) there exists $\bolds{\theta}>0$, $\bolds{\theta}\in \mathbb{R}^{d}$ such that

-We have commented on A1) and A2) in the Introduction.
-Assumption A3) is important in order to simulate from the steady-state upper bound process that we shall construct to apply DCFTP.
+We have commented on (A1) and (A2) in the \hyperref[sec1]{Introduction}.
+Assumption (A3) is important in order to do exponential tilting when we simulate a stationary version of the upper-bound process.